 We have reviewed this document to ensure it delivers not only on the policy priorities set out in a wide range of associated strategies but also goes with the grain of their intentions even though their implementation timeframes are not always coterminous.
-The alignment of these documents is set out in the diagram below with further detail available here -Strategic Alignment.
+The alignment of these documents is set out in the diagram below (Pg13).

-In considering these other strategies, aims and objectives and their alignment to the Supporting People programme, the intrinsic links evident are Prevention, Poverty, Social Inclusion, Collaboration, partnership working and value for money.
+In considering these other strategies, aims and objectives and their alignment to the Supporting People programme, the intrinsic links evident are Prevention, Poverty, Social Inclusion, Collaboration, Partnership Working and Value for Money.